US STOCKS-Wall Street rises further into uncharted territory

 "A year ago, if Janet Yellen had come out with the statement she made, the market would have freaked out, because the fundamentals were very soft," said Brad McMillan, chief investment officer at Commonwealth Financial Network.
 "Now, if the Fed raises rates, it's not going to shake the world, because people are confident enough about the fundamentals."

-Financial stocks, which benefit from higher rates, rose 0.85 percent.
-The utilities and real estate sectors, both of which do worse in high-rate environments, fell 0.45 percent and 0.16 percent respectively.
+Financial stocks, which benefit from higher rates, rose 0.82 percent.
+The utilities and real estate sectors fell 0.7 percent and 0.23 percent respectively.

 Procter & Gamble jumped 3.7 percent to a two-year high of $91.10, giving the biggest boost to the Dow and the S&P, after Trian Fund disclosed a stake, which could pressure the company to slice costs and slow-growing divisions.

-Advancing issues outnumbered declining ones on the NYSE by a 1.48-to-1 ratio; on Nasdaq, a 1.80-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.22-to-1 ratio; on Nasdaq, a 1.54-to-1 ratio favored advancers.

-The S&P 500 posted 79 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 146 new highs and 24 new lows.

-Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by James Dalgleish and Nick Zieminski
+The S&P 500 posted 75 new 52-week highs and two new lows; the Nasdaq Composite recorded 137 new highs and 23 new lows.
+(Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by James Dalgleish)